BatchLion/AgentMessage/README.md

 - Agent identity management (create, recall, persist)
 - DID generation and publication for discovery
-- A minimal but powerful set of MCP tools to register identities, publish them, list identities, exchange messages, and consume unread chats
+- A minimal but powerful set of MCP tools to register identities, publish them, list identities, exchange messages, and consume unread messages
-- Optional web UIs for visualizing data and chatting
+- Optional web UIs for visualizing data and messageting

 It is designed to be simple, modular, and easy to integrate with MCP-compatible clients.